Queen parrotfish

-The queen parrotfish (Scarus vetula) is a species of marine ray-finned fish, a parrotfish, in the family Scaridae.
+The queen parrotfish (Scarus vetula), is a species of parrotfish or marine ray-finned fish that belongs to the family Labridae, part of the subfamily Scarinae.
 It is found on reefs in the tropical West Atlantic Ocean and the Caribbean Sea.
 Other common names include blownose, blue chub, blue parrotfish, blueman, joblin crow parrot, moontail, okra peji and slimy head.
 The initial phase is female, displaying a reddish-brown color, and quite different in appearance from the bluish-green color of the final phase male.
 This is a common species throughout its range and the International Union for Conservation of Nature has rated its conservation status as "least concern".

 Description

 Adult queen parrotfishes are heavy-bodied fish with fusiform (spindle-shaped) bodies and beak-like mouths, growing to a length of about 60 cm.
 This species is a protogynous hemaphrodite, with the capacity to change sex, while simultaneously displaying sexual dichromatism.
 A total of 3 life phases have been identified, each with distintict coloration that indicates the maturity stage, including: juvenile (JU: <15 cm FL), initial (IP 15 to 35 cm FL) and terminal phases (TP: 28 to 50 cm FL).
 All initial phase individuals are female, being reddish-brown or grayish-brown with a paler head and a white lateral stripe low on each flank, and that remains the color scheme for them even when they grow larger.
 At an average length of 25 cm, females change sex to become males.
 The larger males move on to a new color phase, becoming pale bluish-green, with blue spots near the mouth, yellowish streaks between the mouth and eye, and pale blue bars on the pectoral fins.